25 Tips on Managing Remote Teams: Best Practices 2020

 Tip 2: Managing Remote Teams: Training

-The world of technology is always changing, so it is in your personal interest to keep your employees updated on the emerging tools.
+The world of technology is always changing, so it is your personal interest to keep your employees updated on the emerging tools.
 Providing paid courses (compensated by the company) not only will help your employees in upscaling their skills, but it also can be a component of your corporate culture – show your interest in helping your developers become better.
 Tech companies also offer mentoring programs, international conferences and seminars, cooperation with the specialists of other companies, and online webinars.

 Tip 3: Bring Your Teams Together

 Knowledge sharing is a significant method of passing skills from one department to another.
 There might be some techniques or approaches to coding in your home country which can be new to your remote team.
 With this in mind, consider such meetings at least once a year to boost your technological matters on a new level.
-Moreover, these join-ups with in-house teams give a great chance to celebrate common achievements for both staff to realize that the efforts they make are real.
+Moreover, these join-ups with in-house teams give a great chance to celebrate common achievements for both staffs to realize that the efforts they make are real.

 Tip 4: Organize Repetitive Corporate Events